 HD Stage 3: Middle stage

-- At this stage, people with Huntington’s disease (HD) are unable to carry most of the activities on their own.
+- At this stage, people with Huntington’s disease (HD) are unable to carry out most of the activities on their own.

 - Substantial help is needed from the people around in activities involving domestic and financial chores.